- Resource Categories

 Regardless of whether you require a custom precision programmed digital ferrous metal proximity sensor for a piece of machinery or you require 100,000 speed sensors per year Sensor Solutions is highly experienced in determining the most cost and time methods to design, manufacture, and test sensors specific to the needs of the application.
 Custom sensor designs utilize our modular manufacturing concepts to minimize the number of custom components and tooling required to develop and test magnetic sensors with the shortest lead times and lowest costs.

 Sensor Solutions was first incorporated in 1993 by an Electrical Engineer that came up with a new design to provide magnetic field based, ferrous metal detection sensors capable of detecting steel at significantly greater gaps than any sensors on the market at that time.
-From there the company has developed thousands of unique sensors measuring magnetic fields to provide custom solutions for sensing position, speed, alignment, direction of motion, and more.
+From there the company has developed thousands of unique sensors measuring magnetic fields to provide custom solutions for sensing position, speed, alignment, the direction of motion, and more.
 Our Engineers have patented designs in multiple applications, technologies, and industries.

-We design and populate our circuits in house, and utilize our own custom designed equipment for creating precise magnetic fields used in calibrating, programming, and testing our products.
+We design and populate our circuits in-house, and utilize our own custom designed equipment for creating precise magnetic fields used in calibrating, programming, and testing our products.
 Our Engineering team has been working together for many years with combined experiences working on custom applications in a wide variety of industries and we are always ready for the next challenge.

 Custom Design Considerations and Example Applications